lotus321/browser-credentials/README.md

-## A Native Windows Password Recovery Tool for Chrome
+## A Windows Password Recovery Tool for Chrome

 ### Introduction